-While assistance for basement damage is limited to losses that affect whether your home can be lived in, critical appliances or structural components in your basement, such as the furnace, water heater or your home's foundation, could be eligible for FEMA assistance.
+Assistance for basement damage is limited to losses that affect whether your home is safe to live in.
+FEMA may be able to help repair or replace critical appliances or structural components in your basement, such as the furnace, water heater or your home's foundation.
 Households with damage in essential living spaces of a basement-such as garden apartments-may also be eligible.
-You must register with FEMA first, and specialists can work with you to determine your eligibility.